 - Some options, such as RESERVE, require that you specify the number of seats. - The RESERVE option puts aside a defined number of seats.
 You can specify an exact version of the feature if required. - The MAX option puts a limit on the number of seats of a given feature. - The EXCLUDE option prevents a user or group from being granted a license.
 This overrides any settings to include the user.

-For information about other options and the complete syntax to use for all options, see Chapter 5 of the FlexNet Licensing End User Guide.
+For information about other options and the complete syntax to use for all options, see Managing the Options File in the FlexNet License Administration Guide.